Shimano Road Derailleur Ranking Hierarchy Old and New Tiers

 Current Hierarchy

 Tourney – budget entry level.
 These are pretty good for entry level mountain and hybrid bikes, but I only see them on the cheapest of road bikes.
-I haven’t seen any of the good brands use these.
-Originally released in 1971 but has changed a lot.
+I haven’t seen any of the good brands use these for road bikes.
+Originally released in 1971 as a mid-level derailleur.

 Claris – this is the standard entry level road derailleur for Shimano, used by all the big brands.
 It currently has 8 speeds.
 It’s a little clunky, but reliable.
 Originally released in 2013.